 - Your driving licence.

-Your ID and information request can be emailed to firstname.lastname@example.org (please note the University cannot guarantee secure transfer over email so attaching a password protected document containing your request and ID is advised) or it can be posted to the following address:-
+Your ID and information request can be emailed to firstname.lastname@example.org (please note the University cannot guarantee secure transfer over email so attaching a password protected document containing your request and ID is advised).

 4. What happens next?